kevinwmiller/OCS/README.md

 	-	  Added virtual destructor to BasePackedArray
 	-	  Updated unit tests for commands.

+-	v1.2.0
+	-	  Added function to query the ObjectManager for a list of object ids with the specified components

 ===================================================================================================================

 ##UPCOMING CHANGES:

--	Add queues for creating and destroying objects/components (Fix for PackedArray reserving a lot of space up front)
 -	Add ability to use different format for prototype files
 -	Add ability for Serializer to be able to serialize to binary format
 -	Add ability for Serializer to be able to serialize maps, arrays, and other containers